 Pablo is a Mexican sociologist.
 For the past 16 years he has worked on Social Development issues mainly in civic engagement and technology, education and youth projects either in the public sector or the civil society arena.
 His previous work includes serving as Executive Director of Fundación Ciudadano Inteligente in Chile, an organization with projects in more than 10 countries in Latin America promoting democratic strengthening through advocacy, transparency, participation and the use of civic tech.
 He was also head of the Research Area for the Lab for the City initiative in Mexico City, where he was part of the development of the subnational Open Government Plan.

-W. Bowman Cutter is Senior Fellow and Director of the Economic Policy Initiative at the Roosevelt Institute.
+W. Bowman Cutter is Senior Fellow and Director of the Next American Economy Project at the Roosevelt Institute.
 He was a managing director of Warburg Pincus, a major global private equity firm headquartered in New York City, between 1996 and 2009 where he served as the firm’s economist; as a leader in its international business; and as one of the firm’s principal fund raisers.
 In these roles, Mr. Cutter evaluated the financial and business sectors of a large number of economies; assessed their capital markets; and considered the merits of specific investments within these markets.